ljarvi/SUEWS-Docs/docs/source/input_files/met_input.rst

 -  Required inputs must be continuous – i.e. **gap fill** any missing data.
--  The table below gives the required (R) and optional (O) additional input variables.
+-  The table below gives the must-use (MU) and optional (O) additional input variables.
 -  If an optional input variable is not available or will not be used by the model, enter ‘-999.0’ for this column.